Cheap Internet for Seniors

 How do I find cheap internet?

-Your first step is to find the providers that offer internet in your area.
+Your first step is to find the internet providers in your area.
 Then, contact each provider and ask if they offer a senior internet plan, senior discount, or low-cost coverage.

 -